animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The euphoria was turning into grey cloud and fog.
 I was in cognitive decline by the second psychiatrist.
 Then, after I was discharged, more cognitive decline and anxiety, excruciating anxiety and [a constant rightward spinning sensation](https://www.reddit.com/r/kundalini/comments/h8n3ve/lopsided_and_slanted_kundalini_sensations/) that persisted for more than a year.

-#### Sticking to following the yellow brick manual

-The three psychiatrists didn't question if the diagnoses, in particular "catatonia," were actually what I went through.
+They didn't question if the diagnoses, in particular "catatonia," were actually what I went through.
 I didn't know the specific definition of catatonia, which is what the benzos were meant to treat, but adherence to yogic-type senses, delusional or not, safe to intervene on with drugs or not, isn't the same as catatonia.
 The other diagnosis from the medical record was "bipolar mania," for which I was being given Risperdals, a strong antipsychotic, in addition to benzos.

 I wasn't asked what happened to me.
 It was as if "catatonia" and "bipolar mania" were the only description needed, indubitably exhaustive.
 Were I asked, I'm not sure I'd have been able to explain it to them, necessarily.
 The Christmas, 2018 trauma took the last 5 years for me to process into a form that I could write, let alone speak, let alone boil down into a spoonful under pressure, and the pressure was higher with each subsequent psychiatrist because my "flying colors" were increasingly faded.